Some questions frequently asked about the Sir Simon Milton Westminster UTC

 What is the Sir Simon Milton Westminster University Technical College?

-This new University Technical College is known as the Sir Simon Milton Westminster University Technical College and will be based in Central London next to Ebury Bridge behind Victoria Railway Station, close by Victoria Coach Station.
-It opens in September 2017 in a new flagship building designed for students studying Science, Technology, Engineering and Maths (STEM) subjects with a focus on Transport Engineering and Construction and the Built Environment.
-Students will have the opportunity to study Engineering and Construction from the age of 14.
+This new University Technical College is known as the Sir Simon Milton Westminster University Technical College (UTC) and is based in Central London next to Ebury Bridge behind Victoria Railway Station, close by Victoria Coach Station.
+It opened its doors in September 2017 in a new flagship building, designed for students studying Science, Technology, Engineering and Maths (STEM) subjects with a focus on Transport Engineering and Construction and the Built Environment.
+Students have the opportunity to study Engineering and Construction from the age of 14.
 Technical qualifications can be studied alongside, but not instead of, academic GCSEs, and A Levels.

-When will the Sir Simon Milton Westminster University Technical College open?
+When did the Sir Simon Milton Westminster University Technical College open?

-The first entry will be in September 2017.
-Applications for 2017/18 entry at Key Stage 4 for learners aged 14 years are being handled by the UTC.
-Online application is encouraged , but paper applications are also welcomed.
-For admission at Key Stage 5 for learners aged 16 years, applications are being handled by the University of Westminster on behalf of the UTC.
+The first cohort of students started at the UTC in September 2017.
+Applications for future entry at Key Stage 4 and 5 for learners aged 14 and 16 years are being handled by the UTC.
+Online application is encouraged, but paper applications are also welcomed.

-If you are interested please contact Karen Barker to join the mailing list for news and details about forthcoming open days and taster events, or for further information, at firstname.lastname@example.org or by telephone on 020 3506 9277.
+If you are interested please contact Dan Chandrakumar to join the mailing list for news and details about forthcoming open days and taster events, or for further information, at firstname.lastname@example.org or by telephone on 020 3301 7660.

 Who are the educational sponsors of Sir Simon Milton Westminster University Technical College?